 There’s a good reason it’s hard to give up fast food and candy.
 Sugar is a basic form of energy, and excess sugar is stored as fat to get us through times of hardship.
 Before the rise of agriculture and industrialization, when food sources were scarce or unreliable, a taste for sugar was necessary for survival.
 But now that processed sugar is readily available in grocery stores, humans are overdoing it.
 As a result, we’re facing an obesity epidemic and a rise in conditions like diabetes and high blood pressure.

-“The food industry has made a fortune because we retain Stone Age bodies that crave sugar but live in a Space Age world in which sugar is cheap and plentiful,” Harvard evolutionary biologist Daniel Lieberman wrote in an op-ed in The New York Times a few years ago.
-(He was arguing at the time that New York City’s proposed ban on big sodas might actually help restore the healthy constraints of a hunter-gatherer world.)
+“The food industry has made a fortune because we retain Stone Age bodies that crave sugar but live in a Space Age world in which sugar is cheap and plentiful,” Harvard evolutionary biologist Daniel Lieberman wrote in an op-ed in The New York Times in 2012.
+(He was arguing that New York City’s proposed ban on big sodas might actually help restore the healthy constraints of a hunter-gatherer world.)

 Natural selection didn’t weed out potentially harmful conditions like schizophrenia and depression, even though many of these disorders are associated with lower birth rates.
-Some scientists have theorized that the unaffected siblings of the people with mental disorders might be responsible, as they may pass the mutations on to their own children, keeping these disorders in the gene pool.
-Other scientists have looked at the origins of mental disorders, showing that while devastating, some of these illnesses seem connected to an evolutionary advantage.
+Some scientists have theorized that the unaffected siblings of the people with mental disorders might be responsible, as they may pass the genetic mutations on to their own children, keeping these disorders in the gene pool.
+Other scientists have looked at the origins of mental disorders, showing that while devastating for many people, some of these illnesses seem connected to an evolutionary advantage.

-For example, while some symptoms of depression can be debilitating, some researchers have argued that the condition can also promote an analytical style of thought that can be very productive at solving problems.
-Other research has shown that schizophrenia-related genes may have helped humans achieve complex cognition.
+For example, though some symptoms of depression can be debilitating, a few researchers have argued that the condition can also promote an analytical style of thought that can be very productive at solving problems.
+Other research has suggested that schizophrenia-related genes may have helped humans achieve complex cognition.

 After humans started walking upright, we underwent another major transformation: Our brains got much bigger.
 To accommodate a larger brain, the shape of our faces changed, and our jaws had to become narrower.
 But for many people, this means that their third molars, or wisdom teeth, once vital for chewing, have no room to erupt through the gums, so they become impacted.
 If these impacted teeth are not extracted, they can become extremely painful or cause infections.